Ylianst/MeshCentral/readme.md

 MeshCentral is a full computer management web site.
 With MeshCentral, you can run your own web server to remotely manage and control computers on a local network or anywhere on the internet.
 Once you get the server started, create device group and download and install an agent on each computer you want to manage.
 A minute later, the new computer will show up on the web site and you can take control of it.
 MeshCentral includes full web-based remote desktop, terminal and file management capability.

 To try out this software, please go to [MeshCentral.com](http://meshcentral.com).
-**NOTE:** Be mindful of adding your own MeshCentral agent machines to this server as it will be publically available!
+Be mindful that the public MeshCentral server comes with no guaranties, most should setup their own server

 For more information, [visit MeshCommander.com/MeshCentral2](https://www.meshcommander.com/meshcentral2).